mlcommons/training/large_language_model/megatron-lm/README.md

 This should result in the same checkpoint as described in the "Checkpoint download" section above.

 ### Dataset preprocessing
 Here are the instructions to prepare the preprocessed dataset from scratch.
+Data preprocessing is already done and the final dataset can be accessed by following instructions in [S3 artifacts download](#s3-artifacts-download) section.

 #### Data Download
 Training dataset -